erikdesjardins/slack-irc-rust/README.md

 # slack-irc-rust

-Rust port of [erikdesjardins/slack-irc](https://github.com/erikdesjardins/slack-irc), which was inspired by [ekmartin/slack-irc](https://github.com/ekmartin/slack-irc) (and modified for a single user).
+Rust port of [erikdesjardins/slack-irc](https://github.com/erikdesjardins/slack-irc), which was forked from [ekmartin/slack-irc](https://github.com/ekmartin/slack-irc) (and modified for a single user).

 ## Usage